arepetti/Tinkwell-Firmwareless/Cloud/Documentation/Threat_Modeling.md

     - A dedicated, non-root user.
 2.  **Compiler Version Management:** Ensure the `wamrc` compiler (and any other tool in the chain) is always kept up-to-date with the latest security patches.
 This falls under **OWASP Top 10 A06:2021 - Vulnerable and Outdated Components**.
 3.  **Static Analysis of WASM:** Before compilation, the `CompilationServer` performs static analysis on the `.wasm` modules.
 Tools can inspect the module's import/export sections to ensure it only requests legitimate, expected host functions.
 It can also scan for known malicious code patterns.

+### 1.2 Malicious Vendor

+- **Threat Description:** A malicious vendor could deploy a firmware designed to collct user data or to execute malicious code.
+- **STRIDE Category:** Repudiation.
+- **Impact:** High.
+A successful exploit can run malicious code on the entire fleet of hubs that download the compromised firmware.
+This could result in a massive botnet, data theft from end-users, or physical disruption of IoT devices.
+- **Exploit Difficulty:** Low.
+Requires publishing malicious code.
+- **Reward for Attacker:** High.
+Control over a large number of IoT devices is a significant asset.
+- **Likelihood:** Medium.
+The high reward makes this an attractive target for attackers but it's very easy to find who did what.

+#### Current Mitigations:
+1.  **Vendor Authentication:** The `PublicRepository` requires an `X-Api-Key` for all upload operations, preventing anonymous uploads.
+(Ref: `ApiKeyAuthHandler.cs`).
+2. **Firmware signing:** firmware are signed by the vendor using its private key.

+#### Additional Mitigations:
+- **Input Validation:** Before sending a file to the compiler, perform more checks than just the file type.
+Analyze the WASM module's structure (number of functions, complexity) to reject files that are clearly designed to be "compiler bombs".

+The cloud services prevent Repudiation, mitigations are implemented in the Hub.

 ---